sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

         An integer, the index of the ModuleBase object in the module_list
 ```
 #### 3.1.2 ChassisBase class new APIs
-The DPU ID is used only for indexing purpose.
+The DPU ID is used only for indexing purpose and is internal to platform.
+There is a dpu_id to dpu_name conversion API and the dpu_name is the one that is used externally in all CLIs.

 get_dpu_id(self, name):
 ```